-I have covered lasers and hair growth on this blog a number of times in the past, but have neglected the subject of late.
-However, a spate of new studies on this subject from around the world have put lasers back on my mind.
+I have covered lasers and hair growth on this blog a number of times in the past.
+A spate of new studies on this subject suggest an emphasis on laser light wavelength during treatment.

 New Low Level Laser Therapy Hair Studies